mathpl/logmetrics/README.md

     goroutines: 1,

     # Poll the file instead of using inotify.
 Defaults to false.
-	# Last I checked it leaks FD on log rotation, be careful.
+	# Last I checked inotify leaks FD on log rotation, so use true.
     poll_file: true,

     #Push data to TSD every X seconds.
 Default to 15.